 - Reserve one or more cleaning cartridge slots using Menu > Library > Total Reserved Slots. - 2.
 Install a cleaning cartridge into a reserved slot. - 3.
 From the front panel, select Menu > Maintenance > Clean Drive. - 4.
-Press the Source field and select Cleaning Slot as the Source Element Type. - 5.
+Press the Source field and select Cleaning Slot as the Source Element Type.
+Press Source repeatedly or use the keypad to select the slot with the cleaning tape. - 5.
 Select the Cleaning field and press Drive in the Destination Element Type box.

-6. Press Execute Clean.
+Press Cleaning repeatedly or use the keypad to select the drive to be cleaned. - 6.
+Press Execute Clean.

-When the cleaning cycle completes, the library returns the cleaning cartridge back to the designated cleaning slot and the display returns to the Maintenance options screen.
+When the cleaning cycle completes, the library returns the cleaning cartridge back to the original cleaning slot and the display returns to the Maintenance options screen.